Sizing and Framing Advice

 Mat Board

 Mat Board comes in a rainbow of colours and textures.
 Even white comes in upwards of six variations, so be sure to view their full selection to best match your print.
+The amount of mat board visible between the artwork and the frame is referred to as the width.
+Width can be calculated by your framer.

 When deciding on a width consider the other framed works in your home; do they have Mat Board?
 What are their widths?
 You may want to match these to maintain a flow within your home.